Power in the Music: Release history

 In addition to the usual two channel stereo version the album was also released by RCA in a four channel quadraphonic version on both LP and 8-track tape.
 The quad LP version used the Quadradisc system.

-The album was later released on CD by Iconoclassic with two bonus tracks.
+The album was later released on compact disc by RCA/Iconoclassic with two bonus tracks.

 Track listing

 All songs written by Burton Cummings and Domenic Troiano.